Actindo-AG/Documentation/PIM/API/05_ManageProducts.md

 2. Create a single or master product first and then add to it any number of variants at once.
 For detailed information, see [Create a variant product](./06_ManageVariantProducts.md#create-a-variant-product).

-Depending on the sort of product, the required fields vary.
+Depending on the kind of product, the required fields vary.

 #### Definitions